 Restoring degraded land provides environmental benefits such as carbon sequestration, wildlife habitat, and improved water and air quality.
 Restoration is crucial to mitigate climate change and is also a key strategy to improve food security and support livelihoods.

-While restoration has been primarily funded through public finance from governments in the past, this source of money is insufficient in the long run.
-It’s important for the private sector to be involved in restoration, and this requires that restoration deliver a financial return.
+While restoration has so far been funded primarily through public finance from governments, this source of money is insufficient today and in the future.
+It’s important for the private sector to be involved, and this requires that restoration deliver a financial return.
 That’s where The New Restoration Economy—part of the Global Restoration Initiative at WRI—comes in.

 We’re working to make restoration profitable and capable of attracting private investment.
-By making the economic case for restoration, we seek to catalyze an industry with the potential to deliver significant financial, environmental, and social returns.
+By making the economic case, we will catalyze a growing space with the potential to deliver significant financial, environmental, and social returns.